expos-model/ExposR/README.md

 ## EXPOS Model

-The EXPOS model estimates topographic exposure to hurricane winds as a function of wind direction and inflection angle.
+The EXPOS model uses a digital elevation model (dem) to estimate exposed and protected areas for a given wind direction and inflection angle.
+The resulting topograhic exposure maps can be combined with output from the Hurrecon model to estimate hurricane wind damage across a region

+EXPOS contains two main functions:

-The input elevation file is assumed to be a raster file in GeoTiff format with missing values represented by zero.
-Cells may be rectangular but horizontal and vertical units must be the same.
-Columns are assumed to be closely aligned with true north.
+1. The <i>expos_model</i> function estmates topopgrahic exposure for a specified wind direction and inflection angle.
+The input file is assumed to be a raster of elevation values in GeoTiff format with missing values represented by zero.
+Cells may be rectangular.
+If a geographic coordinate system is used, horizontal and vertical units are assumed to be degrees and meters, respectively; otherwise horizontal and vertical units must be the same.
+Columns are assumed to be closely aligned with true North (0 degrees); if not, the map orientation (in degrees) must be specified.
 The name of the input file is assumed to be "dem.tif".

-The expos_model function creates a raster file in GeoTiff format with the following
+The output file is a raster file in GeoTiff format with the following values:
-values: 0 = missing data, 1 = protected, 2 = exposed.
+0 = missing data, 1 = protected, 2 = exposed.
 Output files are named
 "expos-xxx-yy.tif" where xxx is the wind direction and yy is the inflection angle.

 In previous studies, a spatial resolution of 30 meters and an inflection angle of